Holography of dislocations and ring defects in Einstein-Gauss-Bonnet AdS gravity: Conclusions and discussion

-Our construction suggests that the holographic WSM on the boundary may represent strongly coupled Weyl fermions realizing the chiral anomaly through the dislocations, which are dual to the torsion field in the bulk theory.
-In this respect, these results motivate the study of the lattice version of the holographic WSM proposed here.
+Holographic description of the dislocations motivates the study of its lattice version.
 In particular, it would be interesting to find the lattice realization of the torsion field in terms of the dislocation configuration and its coupling to the fermions.
-This would permit to directly test the predictions of our holographic theory in a lattice model, particularly the dependence of the chiral anomaly on the dislocation parameter encoding the strength of the torsion.
+This would permit to directly test the predictions of our holographic theory in a lattice model, particularly the dependence of the Burgers vector and anomaly on the dislocation parameter encoding the strength of the torsion.

-We want to point out that holographic construction of topological semimetals has been previously pursued using different bulk gravitational theories than ours~\cite{Gursoy2013,Landsteiner-PRL2016,LANDSTEINER2016453,Hashimoto2017,Liu2018,Liu2018-1,Dantas-PRR2020,Juričić2020,Liu2021,Ji2021,Bahamondes2024}.
-Most notably, the bulk theories are torsion-free in these constructions of holographic WSMs.

-A rather important pursuit in the holographic setup concerns the instabilities of the WSM, particularly, by explicitly including extra gauge and matter fields in the bulk and investigating possible patterns of symmetry breaking encoding the interaction-driven instabilities on the lattice, such as axion insulators \cite{Wang-PRB2013,Roy-Sau-2013,RGJ-PRB-2017,Gooth2019}.
-This problem can be also related to the fact that a supersymmetric extension in AdS space was found in five dimensions in \cite{Chamseddine:1990gk}, and also in higher-dimensional odd-dimensional spacetimes~\cite{Banados:1996hi,Troncoso:1997va, Troncoso:1998ng}, and it contains black hole solutions with nontrivial topological charges \cite{Andrianopoli:2021qli}.
+A rather important pursuit in the holographic setup concerns the instabilities of the holograhic system, particularly by explicitly including extra gauge and matter fields in the bulk and investigating possible patterns of symmetry breaking encoding the interaction-driven instabilities on the lattice, such as axion insulators \cite{Wang-PRB2013,Roy-Sau-2013,RGJ-PRB-2017,Gooth2019}.
+This problem can also be related to the fact that a supersymmetric extension in AdS space was found in five dimensions in \cite{Chamseddine:1990gk}, and also in higher-dimensional odd-dimensional spacetimes \cite{Banados:1996hi,Troncoso:1997va, Troncoso:1998ng}, and it contains black hole solutions with nontrivial topological charges \cite{Andrianopoli:2021qli}.
 Using these theories, it may also be conceivable to construct a holographic dual of strongly coupled states on the surface of topological insulators that feature supersymmetric critical points in $3+1$ dimensions \cite{Lee-2007,Roy-PRB2013,Grover-2014,Ponte_2014}.

-Other possible future lines of research include the use of different types of matter fields to introduce a dislocation in the semimetal.
+Other possible future lines of research include the use of different types of matter fields to introduce a dislocation in the QFT.
 Einstein-Gauss-Bonnet AdS gravity away from the CS point represents yet another prospect for future pursuits since it contains an additional free parameter for holographic modeling, the GB coupling constant.